 Courses may be repeated at Columbia College in an attempt to improve grades.
 The grade earned the second time the course is taken is used to determine the grade-point average, and the first grade is identified as R (Repeat) on the transcript.
 The first grade does not figure in the total hours or the grade-point average.
 In all cases, the second grade is the one that is recorded.
 No duplicate credit is given.
-Additionally, students who use federal financial aid assistance must check with the Enrollment Service Center to determine financial liability when repeating a course.
+Additionally, students who use federal financial aid assistance must check with the Center for Student Success to determine financial liability when repeating a course.

 Grade appeals should be filed only when it is possible to demonstrate with substantial objective evidence that an incorrect or an unfair grade has been assigned.
 If a student believes that the final grade received in any course is incorrect or unfair, he or she follows the grade appeal procedure outlined below: